easybuilders/easybuild-docs/docs/simplestack-files.md

 eb OpenFOAM-v2206-foss-2022a.eb --dry-run --installpath /my/custom/installpath
 ```

-Note that options specified on the command line are placed *before* the easyconfig-specific options in the easystack file.
+Note that options specified on the command line are placed *before* the simpleconfig-specific options in the simplestack file.
-EasyBuild will always respect the argument that was put *last*.
+SimpleBuild will always respect the argument that was put *last*.

 For example: